agabor/docs/_includes/common/data.md

 ### Export Formats

 Each collection will be exported in the same JSON format used by our REST API and delivered in a single zipped file.
-Since data is stored internally as JSON, this allows us to ensure that the export closely matches how the data is saved to Parse.
-Other formats such as CSV cannot represent all of the data types supported by Parse without losing information.
+Since data is stored internally as JSON, this allows us to ensure that the export closely matches how the data is saved to MSG.
+Other formats such as CSV cannot represent all of the data types supported by MSG without losing information.
 If you'd like to work with your data in CSV format, you can use any of the JSON-to-CSV converters available widely on the web.

 ### Offline Analysis